Roburlion/djcrud/README.md

  - setup dropzone.js
  - do the stuff above

+## 20250312 @ 3am
+Upload page is up and running with a simple text placeholder.

 -------------------------------------------------------------------------------
 # Original ReadMe Blather
 This is a simple project.
 Functionality first.
 The problems that I have been running into is that I am too focused on the setup part, which is killing me.
 I don't think it's bad, but I want to focus on some functionality first.
 Focus on the building the thing.
 Build some functionality, then add a scaffolding feature, then back to functionality.
 Lets have fun with this.